Abrahamogbedobor/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/7YveGfI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Essentially, this stage involves creating new ticket for help desk administor to resolved using the URL of osTicket end-users.
 The above figures shows the steps or stages that were used by end users to create a new ticket.
-Also, users have the opportuny of writing a summary of the issue they are trying to report to help desk administrator when raising tickets.
+Also, users could provide further details of the issue they are reporting on the 'issue summary' section of the form when raising tickets as well as the member of staff or departmenrt raising the ticket.
 </p>
 <br />